awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 Without the ESCAPE parameter, this COPY command fails with an `Extra column(s) found` error\.

 **Important**
 If you load your data using a COPY with the ESCAPE parameter, you must also specify the ESCAPE parameter with your UNLOAD command to generate the reciprocal output file\.
-Similarly, if you UNLOAD using the ESCAPE parameter, you will need to use ESCAPE when you COPY the same data\.
+Similarly, if you UNLOAD using the ESCAPE parameter, you need to use ESCAPE when you COPY the same data\.

 ## Copy from JSON Examples<a name="r_COPY_command_examples-copy-from-json"></a>

-In the following examples, you will load the CATEGORY table with the following data\.
+In the following examples, you load the CATEGORY table with the following data\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY_command_examples.html)